cbjugstad/tech-interview-github-dasbhoard/README.md

 The git-selection element has links to send you to one of the events, issues or search pages, and the sections for those are located in the same area as the git-selection element on the git-view page.
 Right now, there are a number of similarities in the code between the structure of the events and issues elements so my hope is to eventually wrap those up into a single element to reduce the duplication.
 I'm creating issues in my repo to track enhancements like this.

+#####Event refreshing
+Basic search fields are in place for the events and issues sections, and clicking the search button calls the API and updates results whenever on click.
+Also, for the events page, once the element is ready on the page, it kicks off a process that auto-refreshes the events once a minute.
+The frequency choice was based on the rate limits Github has in place.

 #####Testing Components
 The web-component-tester utility is really useful for writing unit tests against the custom elements that are created.
 To set it up, run the following command: